How to Avoid Extreme Stomach Pain After Protein Shake

 Can Protein Shakes Cause Extreme Stomach Pain?

-Common side effects include bloating, constipation, cramps, diarrhea, gas, nausea, and stomach pain.
+In fact, protein shakes can cause a number of gastrointestinal (GI) side effects, including bloating, constipation, cramps, diarrhea, gas, nausea, and stomach pain.

 The severity of these symptoms can vary from person to person, and from mild to extreme.

-In most cases, they last for only a few hours, but some people have reported feeling sick for days after drinking a single protein shake.
+In most cases, symptoms last for only a few hours, but some people have reported feeling sick for days after drinking a single protein shake.

 How Do I Stop Stomach Pain From a Protein Shake?

-If you just drank a protein shake and are experiencing stomach pain, try the following:
+If you just drank a protein shake and are experiencing stomach pain, try these remedies:

 - Hydrate.
 Drink plenty of water, especially if your stomach pain is due to constipation.